elm-fluent/elm-fluent/docs/overview.rst

 <https://github.com/mozilla/pontoon>`_ system which provides a GUI for editing
 ``.ftl`` files, but elm-fluent doesn't have good integration with it yet).

-Finally, you can now compile the ``.ftl`` for all the languages, compile your Elm app and deploy.
+Finally, you can now compile the ``.ftl`` files for all the languages, compile your Elm app and deploy.